Nutritionist (Dietitian)

 University of North Dakota

 The University of North Dakota’s College of Nursing and Professional Disciplines offers unique degree programs in dietetics and nutrition.
-The bachelor of science in human nutrition gives a foundational knowledge of nutrition science and requires students to demonstrate their knowledge through 50 hours of service-learning to enhance their professional and academic knowledge.
-The minor in nutrition offers a complement to other bachelor’s degree programs in nursing, exercise science, public health education, athletic fields, and other allied health and fitness degrees.
+The bachelor of science in human nutrition provides a foundational knowledge of nutrition science and requires students to demonstrate their knowledge through 50 hours of service-learning to enhance their professional and academic knowledge.
+The minor in nutrition complements other bachelor’s degree programs in nursing, exercise science, public health education, athletic fields, and other allied health and fitness degrees.

 The graduate-level programs in dietetics prepare students for careers as nutrition counselors.
 The coordinated program in dietetics prepares students for careers by requiring 1,200 hours of supervised practice hours to earn a master of science in nutrition and dietetics.
 The master of science in nutrition allows students to choose a specialization in nutritional education or counseling and prepares them to think critically by asking questions and creating solutions for nutritional deficiency problems in underserved populations.